The Saga of Didrik of Bern

 The Saga of Didrik of Bern should be available to order in paperback format through your local bookshop, worldwide.

 Here are links to buy online from Amazon (UK|US).
-Or from Wordery.

 The Saga of Didrik of Bern is also available as an ebook through the major suppliers: